FortifyNet Proxy v2

 Asynchronous Architecture

-Built using tokio for handling numerous concurrent connections with optimal efficiency.
+Built using tokio for handling numerous concurrent connections with optimal efficiency and performance.

 HTTP/HTTPS Proxying